-The exact amount you should spend on a car will vary greatly based on your financial situation.
-However, because cars are a depreciating asset, you should generally never spend more than about 10% of your gross income on a car.
+The exact amount you should spend on a car will vary significantly based on your financial situation.
+However, because a vehicle is a depreciating asset, you should generally never spend more than about 15% of your gross income on a car.

-In general, you want to put most of your money toward appreciable assets, such as real estate, artwork, and securities, according to Reuben Advani in his book Financial Freedom: A Guide to Achieving Lifelong Wealth and Security.
-The less money you spend on a car, the more money you’ll have for other needs and investments, which can improve your financial situation overall.
-The average amount that millionaires spend on their cars is only around 2% of their net worth, according to The Millionaire Next Door by Thomas J. Stanley and William D. Danko.
+If you have minimal debt and a well-organized budget, spending only 10% on a car will allow you to increase your savings or make other, smarter investments.
+In general, you want to put most of your money toward appreciable assets, such as real estate, artwork, and securities, says Reuben Advani in his book Financial Freedom: A Guide to Achieving Lifelong Wealth and Security.
+The less money you spend on a car, the more money you’ll have for other investments, which can improve your financial situation overall.

-- Research your potential car insurance costs based on the vehicles that interest you.
+- Car insurance: Research your potential costs (monthly and annually) based on your zip code and the vehicles that interest you

-- If you’re financing your purchase, take a shorter loan term to lessen the percentage of your payments going toward interest.
+- Interest (if financing): Consider a shorter loan term to lessen the percentage of your payments going toward interest.

 Tips for Buying an Affordable Car

-Whether you’ve decided to finance your car and budget for a monthly payment or want to buy a car outright, we have a few tips to consider when searching for a reliable car that fits within your 10% budget:
+Whether you decide to finance your car and budget for a monthly payment or want to buy a car outright, we have a few tips to consider when searching for a reliable car that fits within your 10% budget:

-- Explore several buying options.
 A branded dealership isn’t the only place to find a reliable car.
-In fact, with all of the extra charges and fees, you can end up paying more than you need to when buying a car from a dealer.
-You may want to instead buy a used car from a private seller, check out online auctions and listings, or visit an independent used-car dealer.
+In fact, with the potential for extra charges and fees, you could end up paying more than you plan to when buying a car from a dealer.
+Consider buying a used car from a private seller, visiting an independent dealership, or checking out online auctions and listings.

-- Saving on gas: Hypermiling is the practice of changing your driving habits in order to improve your gas mileage.
-Hypermiling can be accomplished by driving a little bit more slowly, keeping your car’s cargo load light, braking gently, and reducing your use of air conditioning, according to Mother Earth News.
-You can also find the cheapest gas prices near you using free apps like GasBuddy (available on the App Store and on Google Play), or save by driving fewer total miles (carpooling, biking, or walking whenever possible).
+- Saving on gas: Hypermiling is the practice of changing your driving habits to improve your gas mileage; drive a little bit more slowly, keep your car’s cargo load light, brake gently, and reduce your use of air conditioning.
+You can also find the cheapest gas prices near you using free apps like GasBuddy (available for iOS and Android), or save by driving fewer total miles (carpooling, biking, or walking whenever possible).

-- Saving on maintenance: To save on maintenance and repairs (and to save even more on fuel), drive a car with a manual transmission.
-We have articles on 20 reasons you should be driving a stick shift, plus a step-by-step guide to learn how to drive a stick.
+- Saving on maintenance: To save on maintenance and repairs (and to save even more on fuel), consider a car with a manual transmission.
+See our 20 reasons you should be driving a stick shift, plus a step-by-step guide to learn how to drive a stick.

 There is no steadfast rule for how much you should spend on a car.
-However, spending no more than about 10% of your gross income is a good guideline to follow.
+However, spending no more than about 15% of your gross income is a good guideline to follow, and following the “golden number” of 10% is even smarter for your finances.
 Be sure to account for insurance, fuel costs, maintenance, and potential repairs when setting your budget — but know that you can save money on fuel and insurance in order to afford more car.